-Dollar threshold used to distinguish between Type A and B programs:
+Dollar threshold used to distinguish between Type A and B programs: Not applicable - not a Uniform Guidance Audit.

-Low-risk auditee under Section 200 of the Uniform Guidance:
+Low-risk auditee under Section 200 of the Uniform Guidance: Not applicable - not a Uniform Guidance Audit.

-Questioned Costs:
+Questioned Costs: None

-None

-Component 2 - Findings Related to the Financial Statements Reported in Accordance with Government Auditing Standards:
+Component 2 - Findings Related to the Financial Statements Reported in Accordance with Government Auditing Standards: None

-None